How are Gambly's edges different (and better)?

 When looking at alt markets, how do you know which of the many different spreads and totals is mathematically the best option?

-Gambly provides you with the expected ROI on all derivatives and alt markets, letting you compare lines across different markets.
+Gambly provides you with the expected ROI on all bets, even if they have different point totals, letting you compare lines across different markets.

 Comparing various forms of bets is essential to being profitable because nearly every bet offered is a derivative of a main market.
 Building these models to compare apples-to-oranges bets is extremely difficult but absolutely necessary to get the highest edge.